carolhanna01/binary2name/README.md

 # Binary2Name
 ## Automatic detection for binary code unctionality

-This project was devoloped by: [Carol Hanna](https://github.com/carolhanna01) and [Abdallah Yassin](https://github.com/AbdallahYassin),advoised by Dr. Gabi Nakibly during Project in Computer Security course - Technion .
+This project was devoloped by: [Carol Hanna](https://github.com/carolhanna01) and [Abdallah Yassin](https://github.com/AbdallahYassin), advoised by Dr. Gabi Nakibly during Project in Computer Security course - Technion .

 ## Introduction:
 The main motivation for this project is to be a helpful tool for researchers of binary code.
 While analyzing a large binary.